 Memphis is known for its “dry” ribs, which means no sauce.
 Just ribs, herbs, and spices.
 However, some outdoor cooks enjoy a good Memphis-style barbecue sauce slathered onto their smoked ribs.
 Others will serve it as a table sauce so that those who want some can help themselves.
 Do you want to make the best Memphis-style ribs?
 Season them with our Memphis Dust Rub, and apply this barbecue sauce toward the end of cooking time!

 Even kids love this sauce.
-Have a picky eater that lives on chicken nuggets?
-Serve a dollop of this as Memphis-style BBQ sauce for dipping.
-Or, combine it with a little mayonnaise for the perfect fry sauce.
+This is a great Memphis BBQ sauce recipe for picky eaters.
+Serve a dollop of this as Memphis-style BBQ sauce on the side.
+Or, combine it with a little mayonnaise for dipping french fries.

 Memphis Barbecue Sauce Ingredients: